cccbr/runningatower/content/docs/050-HealthSafety/index.md

 Ensure the location of the first aid kit is indicated, especially when it is elsewhere within the premises.

 Regularly check that all items are within date.
+The First Aid kit should be listed on the ***[authorities](../170-glossary/#authority)*** log of First aid kits within the building, together with records of periodic inspections.

 ## Insurance

 In the Church of England, ringers are normally included as voluntary workers in the church policy, as long as they have permission to ring.
 It is probably worth checking what the cover is if there is any doubt.
-Do not expect a massive pay-out for a cut finger!

 Further details can be found at [insurance](https://cccbr.org.uk/wp-content/uploads/2022/05/SM_Insurance_2022_v4.pdf).